 Conventionally, MBR has three constituents – the executable code commonly referred to as the Master Boot Record, the partition map or table, and the disk signature.

 Additionally, the boot code quickly sweeps through the partition table to find active components of the partition as well as identify the starting point for the sector, incorporate a duplicate of the boot sector belonging to the active partition to the memory, and have the executable code do much of the work in the boot sector.
 To make this simpler, it merely loads an Operating System (OS) procedure or boot code from the active partition.

 A significant disadvantage of using MBR for partition maps is its limited size capabilities.
 For instance, MBR is only compatible with storage devices of a maximum size upper limit of 2 TB but nothing more than that.

 In addition to that, MBR has support for an elementary 4 partitions, and increasing the number of primary partitions is not smart enough.
 Nonetheless, to do so, you just have to convert one of the primary partitions into an extended partition to have logical partitions co-exist within it.

 How do GPT and MBR compare?

 When it comes to storage space, GPT is more dominant than MBR.
-On closer analysis, you will find that GPT easily caters for sizes greater than 2 TB whereas MBR supports a maximum of 2 TB and nothing above that.
-Due to this setback in MBR, GPT is transitioning to become conventional for hard disk partitioning, and might be the only one soon enough.
+On closer analysis, you will find that GPT easily caters to sizes greater than 2 TB whereas MBR supports a maximum of 2 TB and nothing above that.
+Due to this setback in MBR, GPT is transitioning to become conventional for hard disk partitioning and might be the only one soon enough.